PatttF/Titanomachy/README.md

-Go to https://patttf.github.io/Titanomachy/ to play.
+Go to https://patttf.github.io/Titanomachy/ to play on phone or computer.